 Thingvellir was the center of Icelandic culture.
 Every year during the Commonwealth period, people would flock to Thingvellir from all over the country, sometimes numbering in thousands.
 They set up dwellings with walls of turf and rock and temporary roofing and stayed in them for the two weeks of the assembly.
 Although the duties of the assembly were the real reason for going there, ordinary people gathered at Thingvellir for a wide variety of reasons.
 Merchants, sword-sharpeners and tanners would sell their goods and services, clowns performed and ale-makers brewed drinks for the assembly of guests.
 News from from distant parts would be shared; games and feasts were held; Itinerant farmhands looked for work and vagrants begged.
 Thingvellir was a meeting place for everyone in Iceland, laying the foundation for the language and literature that have been a prominent part of people’s lives right up to the present day.

 In the year 999 or 1000, Iceland's legislative assembly was debating which religion they should practice: Norse paganism, or Christianity.
-The Law Speaker Thorgeir Ljosvetningagodi, a Pagan Priest and a Chieftain (a Godi), after a day and a night of silent meditation under a fur blanket, decided in favour of Christianity but with Pagans still allowed to practice their religion in private.
+The Law Speaker Thorgeir Ljosvetningagodi, a pagan priest and leader, after a day and a night of silent meditation under a fur blanket, decided in favour of Christianity but with Pagans still allowed to practice their religion in private.
 After his decision, Thorgeir himself became a Christian and threw the idols of his gods into Godafoss Waterfall.
 The Oxara River has been a prominent feature of Thingvellir ever since the assemblies began there.
 The river was diverted into the Almannagja rift to give people at the assembly easy access to fresh water.
 Flooding in Oxara, combined with land subsidence, made it necessary to move the Law Council from its original location.
 When you have explored Thingvellir National Park you will need to head back to Reykjavik.

 Your accommodation for the night should be arranged in the Reykjavik area.